thenexthub/Codira/docs/OptimizationTips.rst

 are welcome to experiment with these attributes and send back bug reports and other feedback, including meta bug reports on the following incomplete
 documentation: :ref:`UnsupportedOptimizationAttributes`.
 These attributes are not supported language features.
-They have not been reviewed by Swift Evolution and are likely to change between compiler releases.
+They have not been reviewed by Codira Evolution and are likely to change between compiler releases.

 Footnotes